tenox7/wfm/README.md

 The `-prefix` flag takes two directories separated by a colon.
 The one on the left is a filesystem directory, the one on the right is http path.
 The fsdir is affected by `-chroot` flag.
-If you chroot to some directory for example `-chroot /home/ubuntu/dir` then the prefix should probably just use root dir of that folder `-prefix /:/` - which also happens to be the default.
+If you chroot to some directory, for example `-chroot /home/ubuntu/dir` then the prefix should probably just use root dir of that folder `-prefix /:/` - which is the default.
+The fsdir other than root only exists because of Docker and it's not otherwise considered safe.

-The httppath part controls URL suffix, by default it's `/`, however you can move it to a different path for example "/data" or "/wfm" with the flag `-prefix=/:/httppath`.
+The httppath part controls URL suffix, by default it's `/`, however you can move it to a different path, for example "/data" or "/wfm" with the flag `-prefix=/:/httppath`.
 This may be useful for hiding default location or if routing from another service like reverse proxy.

+Most typically you would just use the default `/:/`.

-In future WFM should support multiple prefix pairs.
+In future WFM may support multiple prefix pairs.

 ## FastCGI